fattorilab/vr-navigation-tasks/Docs/scripts_docs/Scene_creation.md

 ## Scene creation

-The scripts here below are used to instantiate/delete the scene, in particular to create a naturalistic environment composed of a green ground with trees at (reachable) distance:
+The scripts here below are used to instantiate/delete objects (acting as distractors and obstacles) of the scene.
+In particular, they create a naturalistic environment composed of a green ground with trees at (reachable) distance:

 [<img src="../img/plain_forest.jpg" width="250"/>](plain_forest.jpg)